-The doc says I gotta eat more bananas, and my friend owes me a beer.
+The doc says I gotta eat more bananas, and my friend owes me a beer, but never mind the beer and the friend, doc says what?
 She tells me all about the changes in my near future as I look down at my dinner and realize that I am presently eating about the only meal in a month that might pass muster. …except for the noodles, of course.

 “Seriously, when are we gonna get on the plane?”

 Project Runway aside, it’s probably best to leave the gay bar off the agenda.
+Angry parents sound like Jaws music.
 The Elvis Shrine is a big can-do, and Goose is the coolest!

 …and the whole thing leads us to old Santa Ana Pueblo, fittingly, during the Feast of St. Anne.
 So, there we find ourselves sitting at the dining table of a wonderful host, looking over more dishes than any one of us could possibly sample.
 It wasn’t a week ago that I found myself eating Ugruk (seal) at Nalukataq (the Spring Whaling Festival).
 Now I am sitting here finishing off a bowl of red chili that proved a bit too much for one of my students, and thinking how wonderful this is.
 Some days (and especially feast days) it’s a good day to know indigenous people.
 I can only hope our little trip to the sun and the spicy food finds its way into the “worthwhile” bin amongst the learning lessons of my students. …and that there is more chili to be had.